Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 # Prerequisites
-- Visual Studio: Either Community (Windows).
+- Visual Studio (Windows).
+- .NET Framework basic knowledge with C#
 - Revit API knowledge.
-- .NET Framework basic knowledge with C#

 # Running locally
 - For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).